chenaaron3/PeterPortal/script/README.md

     ```
 2. Checkout to the correct branch

-Before Running Scraper.py or professorscrape.py
+## Before Running courseScraper.py or courseScraper.py
-1. Make sure to assign PATH_TO_SELENIUM_DRIVER to '/usr/bin/chromedriver' before running
+1. Make sure to assign PATH_TO_SELENIUM_DRIVER variable to '/usr/bin/chromedriver' before running
 2. Make sure the Selenium Driver is running headless
     ```
     ...